Reviewing KE (BEKE) & Its Peers

 Analyst Recommendations

-This is a breakdown of recent ratings for KE and its competitors, as provided by MarketBeat.com.
+This is a summary of current recommendations for KE and its competitors, as reported by MarketBeat.

 |Sell Ratings